gourlaysama/gourlaysama.github.io/_drafts/fedora-dnf-tips.md

 systemd.x86_64         246.13-1.fc33      updates
 ```

+### Downgrading a package

+As a result, downgrading a package in Fedora, while theoretically easy, can cause surprises.
-Thus trying to downgrade `systemd` will go all the way down seven (minor) versions:
+For example, trying to downgrade `systemd` will go all the way down seven (minor) versions, to the
+version from the Fedora 33 release:

 ```sh
 sudo dnf downgrade systemd